-- Exhibit knowledge of the terminology associated with interior design; - Apply interior design concepts to planning the space and furnishing the interiors of private homes, public buildings, and or institutional establishments: - Demonstrate good interpersonal and customer service skills: - Prepare and present written and oral communication; - Gain real-life experience through placement in an internship.
+- Exhibit knowledge of the terminology associated with interior design; - · Apply interior design concepts to planning the space and furnishing the interiors of private homes, public buildings, and - institutional establishments; - Demonstrate good interpersonal and customer service skills; - Prepare and present written and oral communication; - Gain real-life experience through placement in an internship.

 Interior designers enhance the function, safety, and quality of interior spaces of private homes, public buildings, and business or institutional facilities, such as offices, restaurants, retail establishments, hospitals, hotels, and theaters.
 They also plan the interiors of existing structures that are undergoing renovation or expansion.
-Employment of Interior designers in expected to grow 19 percent from 2006 to 2016.

-Increasingly, designers are using computers to plan layouts because computers make it easy to change plans to include ideas received from the client.
+Increasingly, designers are using computers to plan layouts because computers make it easier to change plans to include ideas received from the client.
 Interior designers also design lighting and architectural details: such as crown molding, built-in bookshelves, or cabinets; coordinate colors; and select furniture, floor coverings, and window treatments.
 Rising demand for interior design of private homes, offices, restaurants and other retail establishments, and institutions that care for the rapidly growing elderly population should spur employment growth of interior designers.